aikithoughts/dave-markdoc-blog/pages/articles/axelar-rewrite.md

 ## More use cases

-The Interchain Token Service is a powerful tool for moving tokens between blockchains, and providing you all of the functionality and power you need to make your token interactive wherever it needs to be.
+The Interchain Token Service is a powerful tool for moving tokens between blockchains, providing you all of the functionality and power you need to make your token interactive wherever it needs to be.
 Here are some other possibilities for Interchain Tokens:

 * Use the {% glossaryterm term="operator" /%}.
 The Operator is able to manage the flow rates of tokens between chains by calling setFlowLimit on the Interchain Token Service.